 Redhill, Michael.
 Bellevue Square.
 Doubleday Canada, Toronto, 2017.
 F;11/17.

 This was the winner of the 2017 Giller Prize, and I think it deserved it.
-It was certainly in a different league than the other two I read, Minds of Winter and I Am a Truck.
+It was certainly in a different league than the other two short-listed I read, Minds of Winter and I Am a Truck.
 I find transgender writing impressive, and Redhill makes his lady narrator Jean Mason smart and intuitive.
 A mirror-maze of identity and philosophy of mind grafted onto the basic psychological thriller kept me guessing, but Redhill endows his character with such charm and originality that she’s a joy even without the metaphysics and plot.

 Jean experiences a look-alike or doppelgänger, and the story is of her struggle with her perception of that.
 Is she crazy (at times it felt like A Beautiful Mind)?
 In the early going she says, “…my two top hypotheses: that (the look-alike) didn’t exist at all and (my friend who saw her) needed a shrink, or she did exist but she looked nothing like me.
 The third possibility, that I was crazy, I deemed distant but possible.”
 As time goes by we wonder if Jean really has a neurologic illness as she seems to in the middle third of the story, or whether what’s finally coming at us is something more fundamental than conventional reality.
-We are pretty sure that a writer as good as Redhill hasn’t made his character a silly metaphor.
-The dénouement will be ambiguous, but do we ever want to find out how that’s going to happen.
+We are pretty sure that a writer as good as Redhill hasn’t made his character a silly metaphor, and that the dénouement will be ambiguous, but do we ever want to find out how that’s going to happen.